paulzzy/DuoFudge/README.md

 <img src="screenshots/auth_demo.gif" width="600">

 Forked from [Easy Duo Authentication](https://github.com/SparkShen02/Easy-Duo-Authentication), which sadly only works with Chrome.
-Special thanks to [Enoch Xu](https://github.com/enochxu) for inflicting, or rather introducing, this upon me.
+Special thanks to [Enoch Xu](https://github.com/enochxu) for making the Duo login automatic and for introducing me to the extension.

 ## Overview